-Compressor type Description

-Hydride Compressor Compressors where H 2 is adsorbed by a hydride at ambient conditions.
+Compressor type Description Hydride Compressor Compressors where H_2 is adsorbed by a hydride at ambient conditions.
 The absorbent is then blocked in and heated whereby the pressure will increase.
 Compression ratio >20 and final pressure > 1000 bar is possible.
 However, the product will be a hydrogen flow at high temperature which is impropriate for transportation.
-It has a low TRL but may be optimal in the following cases: • H 2 need to be extracted from an impure H 2 rich stream • H 2 is needed at high temperature

-Electrochemical hydrogen Compressor (EHC)
+It has a low TRL but may be optimal in the following cases: • H 2 need to be extracted from an impure H 2 rich stream Electrochomical hydrogon H 2 is needed at high temperature EUC is a compressor where the hydrogen is supplied at low Compressor (EHC) pressure at the anode and via electricity is forced through a proton exchange membrane (PEM) to the high-pressure cathode side.
+EHC are noiseless, scalable and with energy efficiency of >80%.
+TRL=3-5.

-Table 13: Hydrogen compressors under development
+Table 26: Hydrogen compressors under development